 Cardiologists created the nation's first ambulance, dubbed the Heartmobile.

-Surgeons performed central Ohio's first organ transplant – a kidney -- and advanced the filed of organ and tissue transplantation through surgical techniques, organ preservation and anti-rejection medications.
+Surgeons performed central Ohio's first organ transplant – a kidney and advanced the field of organ and tissue transplantation through surgical techniques, organ preservation and anti-rejection medications.

 Ohio State physicians and dietitians pioneered sports nutrition, including the importance of vitamin D for calcium absorption and the athlete's need for water during exercise.